 CEOS response:

 CEOS notes its support for the development of a strong rationale for any Earth observation-enabled initiatives, and the importance of such a rationale in securing increased financial commitments.
 CEOS requests further coordinated efforts by the in-situ and space communities for the development of Standard Operation Procedures, network calibration best practices, etc. CEOS would be willing to support this work on a best-efforts basis.
+It should be noted that soil moisture networks are useful only under specific conditions especially wrt spatial and temporal coverage and harmonisation.
+Some efforts are made (see ISMIN) but the target is still not at hand.
+Specific studies to quantify representativity are needed but one should note that the soil moisture missions did start addressing the issue in their Cal/Val programmes (SMOS and SMAP).
+Cosmic ray proves are very interesting and have a significant areal representativity (~800m) but correspond to vaiable significant depth and are affected by varying vegetation cover.

-CEOS notes its contribution under C4 in relation to satellite sensing of soil moisture, including GCOM-W2 which is under consideration..
+CEOS notes its contribution under C4 in relation to satellite sensing of soil moisture, including GCOM-W2, SMOS Folow on or W-COM which are under consideration..

 (Rick to confirm that GEWEX is producing strategy/rationale)